CS126SP22/final-project-Beijingsheng/README.md

 This is an example of how to list things you need to use the software and how to install them.
 * [Install CLion and Cinder](https://courses.grainger.illinois.edu/cs126/sp2022/notes/cinder-installation-notes/)
+* Create a directory called my-projects in your Cinder folder.
+Navigate to the my-projects folder and clone this repository within it, and then open the repository using CLion.
+You should be able to run two different targets; make sure that both of them work.

 ### Installation